Internal Medicine Residency

 Overview

-The Mass General Categorical Program is purposely designed to build professional skills over three years.
+The Mass General Categorical Program is purposely designed to build professional skills over three distinct years.
 Each year teaches fundamental skills that build on themselves the following year.
-The PGY-1 (intern) year focuses on clinical skills and team building.
-PGY-2 (Junior/JAR) year adds leadership building to teamwork, and advanced clinical skills in ICU settings.
-The PGY-3 (Senior/SAR) year teaches hospital and systems level management skills and prepares residents for your future careers.
+The PGY-1 (intern) year focuses on foundational clinical skills and best practices for team-based care.
+The PGY-2 (Junior/JAR) year emphasizes team leadership and advanced clinical skills in ICU settings.
+The PGY-3 (Senior/SAR) year teaches hospital and systems level management skills and prepares residents for their future careers.
 Given the fundamental importance of education, teaching skills are interwoven throughout all three years.

 Program Structure